SmoothGNN: Smoothing-aware GNN for Unsupervised Node Anomaly Detection: Method: SmoothGNN

-Motivated by Theorem \ref{thm:propogation} and the observation in Section \ref{sec:introduction}, we propose a simple yet powerful component to capture the smoothing patterns of nodes.
+Motivated by Theorem \ref{thm:thm1-propogation}, we propose a simple yet powerful component to explicitly capture the ISP of nodes.
 Specifically, we first calculate the augmented propagation matrix $B^t=P^t-P^\infty$ for $t=0,\cdots,T$.
 Next, we employ a set of $(T + 1)$ MLPs to obtain the latent node representations propagated on each $B^t$.
-Finally, an additional MLP is adopted to fuse the node representations obtained from different propagation hops.
+Finally, an additional MLP is adopted to fuse the node representations obtained from $(T + 1)$ propagation hops.
 Let $\vect{\tilde{X}}_t$ denote the node features $\vect{X}$ after the $t$-th feature transformation, the representation of the $i$-th node in SLC can be expressed as:

+Despite the simplicity of the SLC module, it can capture the information underlying the ISP of different nodes and thus can serve as an effective component for unsupervised NAD tasks as shown in the later experiments.

-In addition to explicitly learning from smoothing patterns, it is crucial for the model to implicitly capture information from the graph topology and node features.
-The combination of explicit and implicit learning enables the collection of comprehensive information required for NAD tasks.
-The details of implicit learning are presented as follows.
+In addition to explicitly learning from ISP, capturing information from the graph topology and node features can also be useful to NAD.
+The combination of explicit and implicit learning enables the collection of comprehensive information required for NAD tasks, which is demonstrated in the ablation study in Section \ref{subsec:ablation}.
+The details of implicit learning GNN are presented as follows.